SEC logo

 They shared valuable ideas on how SEC investment in local programs and initiatives could support the community, providing clear direction on what matters to residents, including the benefits increased funding could deliver.

-Common themes included a need to support local jobs, skills, and education; youth with disabilities; and community infrastructure upgrades.
+Common themes included a need to support local jobs, skills, and education; youth; accessibility; and community infrastructure upgrades.

 “We thank the people who took time to have their say and look forward to supporting local projects when our Community Benefit Fund launches next year,” Mr Crockett said.

-In 2026 the fund will provide $42,000 to support community initiatives during construction, ahead of the $100,000 a year commitment once the project is operational.
+The fund will provide $126,000 over the construction period to support community initiatives, ahead of the $100,000 a year commitment once the project is operational.
 Currently under construction, SEC Renewable Energy Park – Horsham is one of Australia’s first 100% publicly owned utility-scale renewable energy projects.

 The 119MW solar farm includes more than 212,000 photovoltaic solar panels and a 100-megawatt, two-hour battery energy storage system, capable of powering 51,000 homes during peak demand.